Kellie Armstrong: Political career

 Armstrong has been an active member of the Alliance Party since 2009.
-She has held various positions within the Alliance Party including: secretary and chair of the Strangford Association branch, convenor of the Political Organisation – a committee of the Party Executive that oversees election and activist activities, member of the Party Executive, a member of the Alliance Women's Group and Vice Chair of the Party.
+She has held various positions within the Alliance Party including: secretary and chair of the Strangford Association branch, convenor of the Political Organisation – a committee of the Party Executive that oversees election and activist activities, member of the Party Executive, a member of the Alliance Women's Group, a founder member of Alliance Ability Group and Vice Chair of the Party.

+Councillor (2013–2016)

 Armstrong was co-opted onto Ards Borough Council to replace retiring member Kieran McCarthy.
 She was then elected in 2014 to Ards and North Down Borough Council representing the Ards Peninsula.

+Member of the Legislative Assembly (2016–present)

 Armstrong stood as the Alliance Westminster candidate in 2015 and 2019 securing the highest-ever vote for an Alliance representative in the Strangford constituency.

-Armstrong was elected to the Northern Ireland Assembly in 2016 and again in 2017.
+Armstrong was elected to the Northern Ireland Assembly in 2016, 2017 and again in 2022 when she was the first person elected in NI and topped the poll in Strangford.

-Armstrong is the Deputy Chair of the Northern Ireland Assembly's Committee for Communities and holds to account the department's actions with respect to housing, benefits, social strategies, Arts, Heritage and Sport.
-She is also the Alliance member of the Assembly and Executive Review Committee.
+Armstrong sits on the Committee for Communities and holds to account the department's actions with respect to housing, benefits, social strategies, Arts, Heritage and Sport.
+She is also the Alliance Chair of the Committee on Procedures that reviews and updates the Standing Orders of the Northern Ireland Assembly.

-Armstrong is an advocate of Integrated education and is taking forward her private member's bill to legislate for better protection and promotion of integrated education across Northern Ireland.
+Armstrong is an advocate of Integrated education and successfully delivered the Integrated Education Act via a private member's bill.
+The Act places a statutory duty on the Department for Education to protect and promote of integrated education across Northern Ireland.

-She brought forward a motion calling on the NI Assembly to end use of designations and mandatory coalition.
+Armstrong is the current Chair of the All Party Group on Homelessness and sits on the following APGs: Housing, Disability, Learning Disability, Fuel Poverty, Carers, Social Enterprise and Women's Health.

 Career before politics

 For almost a decade, Armstrong was the Northern Ireland Director of the Community Transport Association (CTA).
 She gave legal and technical advice to organisations and government on transport legislation and passenger transport operations.
 Armstrong provided business development and governance advice for over 150 community organisations to enable better delivery of accessible transport services.

+Prior to Community Transport Association, Armstrong managed Peninsula Community Transport and North Belfast Community Transport.
+She also worked in Client Services in AndersonSprattGroup, Advertising Sales in Downtown Radio and Cool FM, and as a media buyer in GCAS Advertising.
+Armstrong also worked with NI Chest Heart and Stroke and NI Mother and Baby Appeal (now Tiny Life).

 Personal life

 Armstrong is married and has one daughter who attended integrated education.

-She is a politician with moderate hearing loss and an active campaigner on disability rights.
+She is a carer for a family member.

+Armstrong has moderate hearing loss and is an active campaigner for disability rights.

-She lives on a wildlife reserve on the Ards Peninsula.
+She lives on a wildlife reserve on the Ards Peninsula, part of the constituency of Strangford.